3.0.0

 Added new parameters to

-to add support for DCQL Querytype
+POST /presentation_definitionsto add support for DCQL Querytype-'pex' | 'dcql'

 Added new properties to

-POST /presentation_request
+POST /presentation_requestresponseparameters.dcql_queryparameters.presentation_definition_type

 Added new

-query parameter toGET /presentation_definitions
+typequery parameter toGET /presentation_definitionsendpoint

 Self-Signup